Back to top

 • If your enterprise is behind a firewall, you must add our Knox servers to your firewall’s allowlist.
 For details, see Samsung Knox firewall exceptions.

-• Since Knox Authentication Manager communicates with Firebase using HTTPS, you should add port 443, the standard port for HTTPS transmissions, and URLs that end with *.firebaseio.com to your firewall’s allowlist.
+• Since Knox Authentication Manager communicates with Firebase using HTTPS, you must add port 443, the standard port for HTTPS transmissions, and URLs that end with .firebaseio.com to your firewall’s allowlist.

 • Knox Authentication Manager uses UDP and TLS protocols for device communication and data exchange over port numbers.
 The default ports for UDP are 49158 and 49159, and the default port number for TLS is 7788, but these ports can be customized.
 Add these ports, or the ones you set, to your firewall’s allowlist.